About¶

 I created an about me section of this website in 2020.
 I have been updating and re configuring this section multiple times per year.
 I would like this about me page above to be a succinct intro covering my history and background leading up to what I do currently…below…

-I’m lucky to work at the Museum of Science and Industry in Chicago (MSI), I am the Fab Lab Senior Manager.
+For 10 years I worked at the Museum of Science and Industry in Chicago (MSI), I was the Fab Lab Senior Manager.
+Currently I work at Chicago Scenic Studios as a IATSE Union Metals Fabricator.

 I was hired in 2011 to improve the use and performance of the MSI’s Wanger Family Fab Lab.
 I am often hired as a “fixer” to solve issues with or improve under-performing systems of people, space, and equipment.
 That’s what a Manufacturing Technologist is trained to do after all.